Venafi/terraform-provider-venafi/examples/citrix_adc/README.md

 - Access to either **Venafi Trust Protection Platform (TPP)** or **Venafi Cloud services** (In TPP use case, unless you have administrative access, you need to generate an access token from the [VCert CLI](https://github.com/Venafi/vcert/blob/master/README-CLI-PLATFORM.md) as mentioned in [here](https://github.com/Venafi/terraform-provider-venafi#trust-between-terraform-and-trust-protection-platform)).
 - Administration access to the Citrix ADC instance.
 - A set of 3 NGINX servers running your application.
-- Citrix Terraform prerequisites installed locally following instructions provided [here](./../base/README.md)
+- Citrix Terraform prerequisites installed locally following instructions provided [here](./../base/README.md).

 ## Scenario Introduction

 As for this example scenario, you'll generate a certificate for ``demo-citrix.venafi.example`` using this Venafi Provider for Hashicorp Terraform and also using either **Venafi Trust Protection Platform (TPP)** or **Venafi Cloud**.
 Thus adding them to your Citrix ADC resources, then use them in the ADC node, and, finally, you'll configure the service group members and [bind them](https://docs.citrix.com/en-us/citrix-adc/current-release/load-balancing/load-balancing-manage-large-scale-deployment/configure-service-groups.html#bind-a-service-group-to-a-virtual-server) to your ADC node.

-> **_Note:_** As for ADC config, we will be using ``Round robin`` balancing method but keep in mind there are other [methods](https://docs.citrix.com/en-us/citrix-adc/current-release/load-balancing/load-balancing-customizing/assign-weight-services.html) that may be more suitable for your use case scenario
+> **_Note:_** As for ADC config, we will be using ``Round robin`` balancing method but keep in mind there are other [methods](https://docs.citrix.com/en-us/citrix-adc/current-release/load-balancing/load-balancing-customizing/assign-weight-services.html) that may be more suitable for your use case scenario.

 ![scenario](scenario.png "Scenario")